 Physical health is an equally important concern in military recruit populations, particularly because the close living conditions are conducive to the spread of communicable disease.
 Individual physical health, and in turn, public health, also depends on individuals receiving adequate amounts of sleep.
 Research has shown that disturbances of sleep-wake homeostasis are accompanied by alterations in the immunological, neuroendocrine, and thermoregulatory functions of the body, and hence, contribute to pathological processes such as infectious disease.
-Lange, Perras, Fehm, and Born also report that sleep enhances antibody production and the immune response to vaccination.
+Lange et al. also report that sleep enhances antibody production and the immune response to vaccination.
 Besides illness, sleep deprivation threatens health by increasing the risk for injuries resulting from accidents.
-For example, Thorne, Thomas, Russo, Sing, Balkin, Wesensten, et al. demonstrated that frequency of accidents in a simulated driving task increase progressively as sleep duration decreases to 7, 5, and 3 h per night over a period of one week.
+For example, Thorne et al. demonstrated that frequency of accidents in a simulated driving task increased progressively as sleep duration decreased to 7, 5, and 3 h per night over a period of one week.